 In a letter from Helena Roerich to American co-workers, some of whom were Jewish, she said, “And I want to emphasise that Moses must be included in the chain of Names of Mahatma Morya’s incarnations.
 It is clear now why this painting [i.e. a painting by her husband] is so gorgeous and beautiful.”

 Now, holding strictly to evidence, there is no definite possibility to prove or disprove such statements about those supposed incarnations of Mahatma Morya.
 But we do know that the Mahatma Morya never described himself as “The Leading Mahatma” or “The Older Mahatma.”
-Reading through “The Mahatma Letters” we get quite a different picture of things.
+Reading through “The Mahatma Letters” one gets quite a different picture of things.
 We can also see there that the Master always gave such honorific titles to the Maha Chohan, more about whom can be read in the articles What is a Chohan? and The Letter from The Maha Chohan.
-And nor did HPB or the Master Morya himself ever indicate Mongolia as being the “fatherland” of the latter.
+And nor did HPB or the Master M. himself ever indicate Mongolia as being the “fatherland” of the latter.
 On the contrary, he is always described and always describes himself as an Indian and a Rajput.
+At this point, please remember or re-read what we explained earlier in this article about “Allal Ming.”

 But Helena Roerich had quite a passion for making confident assertions about the incarnations and reincarnations of Great Souls.
 In another letter from September 1934 she wrote: